-By Lily | April 9, 2011
+Written by Lily April 9, 2011

 First: Your major/where your classes will be

-Second: what is your dorm to you?
+Second: What is your residence hall to you?

-This is a great resource to check out the floor plans of various dorms at OSU.
-Just click on a random dorm and put in a room number to get a picture of the floor plan.
-Anyway, the way the dorms are set up does a lot for how good of a fit each dorm is for studying, socializing, etc. Generally, if you’re looking for a social atmosphere the south campus dorms are better because bathrooms are communal and in the hallways as opposed to private and in each room (I know, right…weird but true) If you’re more concerned about your studies, north campus or west campus dorms would suit you better.
-West and North dorms have separate rooms for studying and sleeping while south dorms have everything in one big room.
+This is a great resource to check out the floor plans of various residence halls at Ohio State.
+Just click around to get a picture of the floor plan.
+Anyway, the way the rooms are set up does a lot for how good of a fit each residence hall is for studying, socializing, etc. Generally, if you’re looking for a social atmosphere the South Campus halls are better because bathrooms are communal and in the hallways as opposed to private and in each room (I know, right…weird but true).
+If you’re more concerned about your studies, North or West Campus would suit you better.
+This areas have separate rooms for studying and sleeping while South Campus has everything in one big room.

 Third: My own suggestions/random tips